 - The "Members" tab shows a list of every member in a team and allows you to go to their individual profiles by clicking either their name or avatar image.

 - The Reports tab show completion statistics for all team members for the guides on your site.

 At the top of the "Teams" page, there is also a search bar.
 You can use this to search for a specific team name or part of a team name.
-This is one of the reasons to create a descriptive team name—it helps it turn up in search results.
+This is one of the reasons to create a descriptive team name.
+Descriptive names increase visibility in search results.

 The "Reports" tab allows you to view the completion status for each category and guide on you site for each member of the team.

 You can filter the view by Guides or by Members.
 The status bars on the right represent the percentage of the category of guides that have been completed by the users on the team.

 Click on the user to view more specific information, including the date the member joined the team, the amount of guides in this category completed so far, the user's profile, and a link to the completion stats for this category.

 Clicking on the "View Completion Stats" button allows you to see a list of the guides in the category along with the dates the user completed the guides.
 If the user has yet to complete a guide in this category, a red "X" appears before the guide listed.

 Guide Completion Stats